jeromede/rtc.pa/README.md

 `rtc.pa.write.Main https://ccm.example.com/ccm 'HR UX' migrator 'jK12l;:-)8:-)' 'HR UX.ser' attachments members.txt workitem_ids.txt`

+Note: `matching_members_input_file` has to be a UTF-8 text file with a line for each member; this line should read like:

+> `ID_in_source ID_in_target`

+(two IDs separated by spaces).

+Don’t forget the special user `unassigned`, who should still be the same in the target project area, unless you made the administrative operation to change its name.
+So, there also should be a line like:

+> `unassigned unassigned`

 ## Preconditions

 The target project area should already exist, with its users.

-It would be configured so that each item type has the following 3 custom attributes (see next §).
+It would be configured so that each item type has the following 4 custom attributes (see next §).

 # Behavior